- United States Coins

 There are just 10 individual years during which the Indian Head half eagle was made during 1908 through 1929, though there are many more issues, counting the date-and-mintmark combinations.
 For the most part, Indian Head $5 gold coins are equally scarce in the circulated grades, with the exception of the 1909-O, 1911-D, 1913-S, and 1929 issues.

 The 1929 Indian Head half eagle is the key date and also the only last-year issue for this series, meaning it is especially sought after by collectors.
-Most examples of this date were melted, making it extremely scarce today.
-The 1909-O $5 gold coin is the next most-expensive issue, with the 1911-D and 1913-S serving as semikeys.
+Most examples of this date were melted, making it extremely scarce today and boasting a value of $18,500 in Very Fine 20 grade.
+The 1909-O $5 gold coin is the next most-expensive issue starting at $4,750, with the 1911-D and 1913-S serving as semikeys with values of about $822 and $658 , respectively.
+These three key dates soar into the tens of thousands of dollars for uncirculated specimens.